PortCallOptimisation/port-call-event-format/EPCIS.md

 This will likely be changed in a future version of the port call event format.

-#### WHERE, Event location

-If a port call event uses GLN's, it is compatible with EPCIS.
-Currently not all ports have GLN's defined for their locations.

-EPCIS uses the `sgln` URN namespace to encode a GLN and GLN Extension, while a port call event has two separate fields.

 #### WHY, Event business context

 EPCIS requires businesses to create a common business vocabulary (CVB).